Zatarain's Jambalaya Recipe

-- In the bottom of large saucepan or stock pot add 2 TBS. of vegetable or canola oil and sauté the chopped celery, onion, green pepper and garlic for five minutes.
+- In the bottom of a large saucepan or stock pot add 2 tbsp. of vegetable or canola oil and sauté the chopped celery, onion, green pepper and garlic for five minutes.

-- Add 5 cups of water bring it to a boil.
-Add 2 boxes of ZATARAIN'S Jambalaya Mix and stir.
+- Add 5 cups of water and bring it to a boil.
+Add 2 boxes of Zatarain's Jambalaya Mix and stir.
 Add the sliced sausage.
 Reduce heat to low, cover and simmer for 20 minutes.
 Stir in the shelled shrimp and continue to simmer for another 5 minutes.